device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ### Generating a new AWS key pair for SSH access

-To generate a new SSH key pair for use on AWS, either click the **Create a key pair in EC2** link during configuration of your appliance or alternatively, open up the [EC2 console](https://console.aws.amazon.com/ec2/v2/home), scroll the menu on the left hand side to the **Network & Security** section, and choose **Key Pairs**:
+To generate a new SSH key pair for use on AWS, either click the **Create a key pair in EC2** link during configuration of your appliance or open up the [EC2 console](https://console.aws.amazon.com/ec2/v2/home), scroll the menu on the left hand side to the **Network & Security** section, and choose **Key Pairs**:

 ![Create an new SSH key pair on AWS EC2](/assets/images/create_AWS_keypair_for_SSH.png)

-1. Click the "Create Key Pair" button, #1 in the image above.
+1. Click the **Create Key Pair**" button (1).
-2. In the dialog that pops up, give your new key-pair a name that has meaning to you.
+2. In the dialog that pops up, give your new key pair a meaningful name.
-3. Click the "Create" button.
-Your key file will be created, and the private key will begin downloading automatically; save it somewhere safe. `FileName.pem` contains your your **private key**, which is what you will use to authenticate.
+3. Click  the**Create** button.
+Your key file will be created, and the private key will begin downloading automatically; save it somewhere safe.
+The `FileName.pem` file contains your **private key** that you'll use to authenticate.
 If you are using Linux, copy it to your key directory.
 4. To use your new SSH key with Putty on Windows, reference this helpful AWS article on [Connecting to Your Linux Instance from Windows Using PuTTY.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-### Accessing the D42 Appliance Manager - AWS Marketplace installs
+### Appliance manager access - AWS Marketplace installation

-All maintenance operations are performed through the Device42 appliance manager.
-The appliance manager listens on port 4343 (https://YOUR\_DEVICE42\_INSTANCE:4343).
+All maintenance operations are performed through the Device42 Appliance Manager.
+The Appliance Manager listens on port 4343 (for example, https://YOUR\_DEVICE42\_INSTANCE:4343).
 Software updates, Device42 backups and restores, and certificate management are all performed through the appliance manager:

 <img src={loginImg} width="65%" />

-For 1-click installations from the AWS Marketplace, users may log on to appliance manager using the default Device42 username `d42admin` , the password being your **AWS instance ID**.
-Once logged in, you'll see the appliance manager main menu:
+For 1-Click installations from the AWS Marketplace, log in to Appliance Manager using the credentials:
+- Username: `d42admin`
+- Password: **your AWS instance ID**

+Once logged in, you'll see the Appliance Manager main menu:

 ![D42 Appliance Manager menu](/assets/images/installation-amazon-web-services/appliance-manager.png)

-Note: if you installed on AWS manually (using a downloaded image), reference the Appliance Manager section below \[different credentials\].

-## Deploying a downloaded image to an AWS instance (manual installation)
+## Deploying a downloaded image to an AWS instance - manual installation

-### Pre-requisites - before you begin
+### Prerequisites

+Before you begin:

 1. Please submit a ticket requesting access to the Device42 Amazon Machine Image (AMI).
 Be certain to include the following information:
     - AWS Region for Device42 Deployment
     - AWS Account Number
 2. After Device42 Support has granted access to the Device42 AMI, navigate to your EC2 Dashboard and launch a new instance.
-3. Select “My AMIs” (ensure to select “Shared with Me”), and deploy your appliance. _Device42 recommends t3.xlarge as the instance size._
+3. Select **My AMIs** , select **Shared with Me** and deploy your appliance. _Device42 recommends t3.xlarge as the instance size._

-### Configuring instance access
+### Appliance Manager access - manual installation

+All maintenance operations are performed through the Device42 appliance manager.
+The appliance manager listens on port 4343 (for example, https://YOUR\_DEVICE42\_INSTANCE:4343).
+Software updates, Device42 backups and restores, and certificate management are all performed through the appliance manager.

+For manual AWS (image-based) installations, you can log on to appliance manager using the default Device42 credentials:
+- Username: `d42admin`
+- Password: `default`

+## Instance access security

 Given the nature of discovery and the inherent access it requires, Device42 does not recommend direct access from unrestricted internet sources.
 Instead, Device42 recommends access to the Device42 instance be protected through VPN connections and security groups.
 While these requirements will vary from environment to environment, Device42 recommends strict adherence to the principle of least privilege.

 For additional visibility, Device42 recommends users enable AWS CloudTrail as a security and operational best practice: https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-getting-started.html

-### Appliance Manager Access - Manual AWS Installs

-All maintenance operations are performed through the Device42 appliance manager.
-The appliance manager listens on port 4343 (https://YOUR\_DEVICE42\_INSTANCE:4343).
-Software updates, Device42 backups and restores, and certificate management are all performed through the appliance manager.
-For manual AWS (image-based) installations, you can log on to appliance manager using the default Device42 username/password \[d42admin/default\]

 ## Administration of Device42 on AWS

-### Software and security updates & patches
+### Software and security updates and patches

 Security patches are bundled with Device42 software updates.
 There is no need to manually apply patches to your Device42 instances outside of software updates.
 Software updates can be downloaded from https://www.device42.com/update/.

 Watch the [Update Device42 Appliance How To](/how-to-videos/update-device42-appliance-how-to) walkthrough video for information on our quick Device42 update process.

-### Backing up and restoring your D42 data on AWS
+### Backing up and restoring your Device42 data on AWS

-Device42’s backup facilities are accessible through the appliance manager.
-Backups can be executed immediately, and users have the ability to download a backup file immediately or on a schedule leveraging automatic saving to an SFTP, NFS, or AWS S3 destination.
+The Device42 backup facilities are accessible through the Appliance Manager.
+Backups can be executed immediately, and you can download a backup file immediately or schedule automatic saving to an SFTP, NFS, or AWS S3 destination.

-For more information on backups / restores, see our documentation: [administration/appliance-manager/setting-up-backup-device42-appliance-manager.md](administration/appliance-manager/setting-up-backup-device42-appliance-manager.md).
+For more information on backups and restores, see [Setting up backup via Device42 Appliance Manager](administration/appliance-manager/setting-up-backup-device42-appliance-manager.md).

-### Monitoring / Health Checking Device42 on AWS
+### Monitoring and Health Checking Device42 on AWS

 Device42 has a built-in health check which can be polled using your favorite monitoring tool.
-We offer a pre-configured [Device42 Health Check module for Nagios](https://github.com/device42/Device42-Nagios-Health-Check), which can be downloaded from Device42 on [Github - Device42-Nagios-Health-Check](https://github.com/device42/Device42-Nagios-Health-Check).
+We offer a pre-configured [Device42 Health Check module for Nagios](https://github.com/device42/Device42-Nagios-Health-Check).

-The above health-check will monitor the following:
+The built-in health check monitors the following:

 <table><tbody><tr><td width="288"><ul><li>Backup Status</li><li>CPU Usage</li><li>Database (DB) size</li><li>Disk Usage Percent</li></ul></td><td width="288"><ul><li>Free Memory (MB)</li><li>Free Swap Memory (MB)</li><li>Total Memory (MB)</li><li>Total Swap Memory (MB)</li></ul></td></tr></tbody></table>